Coronavirus mortgage holidays

 A mortgage holiday is a break from making mortgage repayments for a set amount of time, which a customer agrees with a lender.
-As part of its package of measures to support people affected by COVID-19, the government has agreed with mortgage lenders that they will offer three-month repayment holidays to households who are experiencing financial difficulties because of the virus.
-People will be given the option of reducing or pausing their monthly payments for this period.
+In March, as part of its package of measures to support people affected by COVID-19, the government agreed with mortgage lenders that they would offer three-month repayment holidays to households having financial difficulties because of the pandemic.
+People can be given the option of reducing or pausing their monthly payments for this period.

 Who is eligible for a payment holiday?

 You could be eligible if you’re experiencing problems with your finances because of the coronavirus situation and you’re up to date with your mortgage repayments.
 If you’re not up to date with your payments, then contact your lender to talk about what you can do.

 The FCA says your lender shouldn’t need any evidence that your income has been affected by COVID-19, and there shouldn’t be any affordability checks or additional fees.

 Applications for payment holidays will be fast-tracked, so you should get a decision quickly.
 However, it might take some time to get through to your lender because they’re likely to be very busy and COVID-19 might have affected their staffing levels.

 If you’re having difficulties making your repayments because of COVID-19, or think you will do, then it’s best to get in touch with your lender as soon as possible.